slviajero/tinybasic/MANUAL.md

 Hello world today

 Please look into the tutorial files string1.bas - string3.bas for more information.
-The commands LEFT$, RIGHT$, and MID$ do not exist and are not needed.
+The commands LEFT\$, RIGHT\$, and MID\$ do not exist and are not needed.

 The length of a string can be found with the LEN command.
 Example:

-A$="Hello"
+A\$="Hello"

 PRINT LEN(A$)